antonioandrade/docker-compose/README.md

 # docker-compose formulas
-Just a bunch of formulas for docker.
+A bunch of formulas for docker-compose.
 Have fun.